 - 1. The purpose of the New Zealand Premier Championships is to discover the best New Zealand jumping horse and rider combination. - 2.
-In other New Zealand Championships it is to find the best combination of competitor and horse at their level.
+In other New Zealand Championships, it is to find the best combination of competitor and horse at their level.

-- 1. Every season between 1st December and the last day of February a New Zealand National Jumping Championship will be held. - The ESNZ Jumping Board will set the conditions and terms for applications and the allocation of the Championships whenever applicable. - A Premier event will not be held on the weekend of the event in New Zealand - 4.
-The championship must be held out of doors. - Championships may hold Competitions open to Non-Championship horses.
+- 1. Every season between 1st December and the last day of February a New Zealand National Jumping Championship will be held. - The ESNZ Jumping Board will set the conditions and terms for applications and the allocation of the Championships whenever applicable. - 3.
+A Premier event will not be held on the weekend of the event in New Zealand. - 4.
+The championship must be held out doors. - 5.
+Championships may hold Competitions open to Non-Championship horses.
 On the final day, Championship horses may not compete in Non-Championship competitions unless they have been eliminated from the Championship. - 6.
 The Premier Pony, and Grand Prix Championship must be held in the main arena.

-- 1 Horses - 1.1.
+- 1. Horses - 1.1.
 For the Premier Championships horses must be eight years old and over.
 For the 1.10m Championship Horse's may be five years old or over. - 1.2.
 For other championships Article 9.1 of these regulations apply. - 1.3.
-A horse may not take part in the 1.20m championship if it has gained points or prize money above1.30m in the current season. - 1.4.
-A horse may not take part in the 1.30m championship if it has gained points or prize money above 1.40m in the current season. - 1.5.
-A Horse may not take part in the 1.10m championships if it has
+A horse may not take part in the 1.20m championship if it has placed or won prize money above 1.30m in the current season. - 1.4.
+A horse may not take part in the 1.30m championship if it has placed or won prize money above 1.40m in the current season. - 1.5.
+A Horse may not take part in the 1.10m championships if it has placed or won prize money in competitions above 1.20m in the current season.
+Horses competing in the Six Year Old Breeding Summer Series are exempt.

-- won prize money in competitions above 1.20m in the current season.
-Six year old horses are exempt. - 1.6.
-A Pony may not take part in the 1.10m championship if it has won prize money in competitions above 1.20m in the current season. - 1.7.
-A Horse may not take part in the 1m championships if it has won prize money in competitions above 1.10m in the current season.
-(Five-year-old horses are exempt) - 1.8.
-A Pony may not take part in the 1m championships if it has won prize money in competitions above 1.10m in the current season. - 1.9.
+- 1.6.
+A Pony may not take part in the 1.10m championship if it has gained series points in Pony Grand Prix in the current season. - 1.7.
+A Horse may not take part in the 1m championships if it has placed or won prize money in competitions above 1.10m in the current season.
+Horses competing in the Five Year Old Breeding Summer Series are exempt. - 1.8.
+A Pony may not take part in the 1m championships if it has placed or won prize money in competitions above 1.10m in the current season. - 1.9.
 A new combination can apply to the ESNZ Jumping Board for a dispensation from above qualifications.
 Dispensations must be submitted in writing at least 4 weeks prior to the start of the competition providing details of rider and equine including a record of results, the highest level competed, how long the combination has been together. - 1.10.
-The conditions referred to in Articles 32.1.1.3, 32.1.1.4, 32.1.1.5, 32.1.16, 32.1.17, 32.1.18 apply to events prior to the beginning of this event.
+The conditions referred to in Articles 32.1.1.3, 32.1.1.4, 32.1.1.5, 32.1.16, 32.1.17, and 32.1.18 apply to events prior to the beginning of this event. - 2.
+Competitors - 2.1.

-2. Competitors

-- 2.1.
 Competitors may take part in the New Zealand Premier Championships from 1 January of the year they turn 16 years of age. - 2.2.
 For all other horse championships Article 255 applies.